 Each kingdom in Himachal Pradesh has one main devta whose priests and caretakers are members of that royal family.
 The concept of demigods, or devtas, is ancient and is prevalent across the Himalayan region.
 Traditionally, demigod worship is based on the concept that people work for the god and in return, the god provides them with sustenance and protects them from harm.
 And this is where Kullu Dussehra, an internationally renowned festival, comes into the picture.

 The festival is truly unique in the entire Himalayan region, and it continues to grow year after year.
 The devotees in Kullu carry out a procession wherein they carry the idols of different gods from their home on their heads to meet Lord Raghunath in the temple.
 Hundreds of gods are brought to the temple grounds on the day of Dussehra, including Hadimba and Jamlu Rishi.
+The dancing, drinking, feasting and merriment continues for a week amidst the breathtaking views of the valley.

 However, it is not just about gods and their devotees—there are other cultural activities that take place during this festival, as well as sporting events and small-scale trading.
+The Kala Kendra festival held at night where the king of Kullu sits on a raised platform on a Peepal tree and traditional dances are performed in front of him.

-What to expect during the COVID 19 pandemic
+What to expect during the COVID-19 pandemic

 In additon to this, you also have the added advantage of exploring the beautiful hill town and its neighbouring valleys, known for its lovely gorges, wondrous waterfalls, chatty mountain streams and, curious wooden temples, all of which are certainly going to enthrall you.
 You can book your safe, santized Manali taxi here.